hivemq/helm-charts/README.md

 ## Release
 To release a new helm chart the Chart.yaml versions should be updated.

+When the operator is updated, the `values.yaml` should be also modified, for the image version.

 ## Examples

 Configuration examples can be found in the folder [examples](/examples)